 Grammar vs. Vocabulary (Differences and Examples)

-Grammar and vocabulary are related terms, yet they have distinct differences.
+Grammar and vocabulary are related, yet they have distinct differences.
 As a trained proofreader and fluent Spanish speaker, I can help you get a firmer grasp of both.

 Grammar refers to how we arrange words within sentences to convey meaning.
 It also considers how words can change forms (e.g., from singular to plural).
 Vocabulary refers to the entire mass of words used in a language or the collection of words known by an individual or group.